-The Consolidated Plan is the result of a process set forth by the Department of Housing and Urban Development (HUD) to provide a planning and application process for the CDBG and

-HOME programs within a single document.
-Kitsap County worked with the City of Bremerton in development of the 2016-2020 Consolidated Plan.
+The Consolidated Plan is the result of a process set forth by the Department of Housing and Urban Development (HUD) to provide a planning and application process for the CDBG and HOME programs within a single document.
+Kitsap County worked with the City of Bremerton in development of the 2026-2030 Consolidated Plan.
 This plan will guide funding for the 5-year period.
-The Kitsap County and City of Bremerton Consolidated Plan 2016 - 2020, including each year's Action Plan is available online at:
+The Kitsap County and City of Bremerton Consolidated Plan, including each year's Action Plan is available online at:

-- https://www.kitsapgov.com/hs/Pages/CDBG---Consolidated-Planning.aspx - A printed copy may be requested from the Kitsap County or City of Bremerton Block Grant Programs.
+- Plans (kitsapgov.com) - A printed copy may be requested from the Kitsap County or City of Bremerton Block Grant Programs.
+The plan will be made available in a format accessible to persons with disabilities and persons with Limited English Proficiency upon request.